|Buy Our Restored & Upgraded Hifi.

 |UK Next Day Mainland typically £16.00

-Loss using a 24hr Next Day Delivery is just about totally unlikely.
+Loss using a 24hr Next Day Delivery is highly unlikely if all Couriers aren't perfect.
 Damage is possible however well you pack an item, if with 24 hr delivery the risk is very low.
 If you want insurance, see the prices below which is what Interparcel currently charge.
-Based on no real chance of loss, to insure to half the value to allow for damage cover.
-But you must decide yourself.
+You must decide yourself if you want to pay extra for Insurance.